 Thank you for submitting your feedback

-This letter should include details of the establishment's key contact for the purposes of the Code of Practice.
+This letter should include details of the establishment's key contact for the purposes of the Code.

 A revised Code of Practice was laid before parliament on 4 November 2010.
 This was approved and came into force on the 25 November.